Skip to Content

 Spinach Clementine Salad

-Since clementines are popular during the holiday period, I find this salad perfect for serving during the winter and holiday season.
+Since clementines are at their peak during the holiday period, this salad is perfect for serving throughout the winter and holiday season.
+For another festive option, consider this Pomegranate, Pear and Pecan Salad, it also pairs beautifully with seasonal flavors.

 How to Make it